mohanen/cheatsheets/math/linear_algebra.md

 - $vec a ** vec b = 0 if vec a = c * vec b$

 ![Cross Product](https://github.com/mohanen/cheatsheets/raw/master/math/linear_algebra/cross_product.png)

+### **Intuition**

+> It allows us to find the perpendicular vector and its length will give the area enclosed by the vector which denotes the angle between the vector implicitly

 ### Cofactor expansion